June 11

 "Gehenna" The name of a valley southwest of Jerusalem where human sacrifices had been offered.
 During the time of Jesus, the valley was used as a city dump; refuse was constantly burned.
 The notion of unthinkable sin and burning point for refuse fused together into a concept for hell, a place of punishment for the wicked.

 5:23-25 Jesus used two analogies of reconciliation: worship and lawsuits.
 It is better to reconcile with an opponent than to worship God with a guilty conscience.
-It is better to reconciled with an opponent than to be sued by him and thrown into debtor’s prison.
+It is better to be reconciled with an opponent than to be sued by him and thrown into debtor's prison.
 In either case, we must presume that the dispute Jesus implied had a public dimension; otherwise, the worship of the unreconciled and the civil case against a debtor would bring scandal.

 5:26 This verse continued the civil suit analogy.
 The "penny" was literally a "codrantes" a Greek transliteration for a Roman coin of the lowest denomination.